Where is Bhutan?

 You can start a dialogue with us and we can walk you through the steps.
 Once you identify the package/trip that suits you, you can book online, e-mail inquiries, fax or call us.
 If you need a customized trip, you need to first decide on the approximate duration you wish to spend in Bhutan, then check with the Druk Air flight schedule to decide your entry and departure dates.
 The duration of your stay in Bhutan will determine your package costs.

 Once the booking is executed after depositing USD 200/250 from your end, generally, one question that will govern the guests’ mind is what is next?
 In the sense, like what’s going to happen now?
 What’s the next course of action or what will follow?
 Given below are the general processes that take its course progressively.

 A generalized explanation with the sole intent to provide you with a fair idea of the steps involved and how that helps the process to takes its course smoothly, once the booking is received till the trip ends:

 - Ground Arrangements

-With the deposit of USD 200/250, the process of ground arrangements start, notably hotels, where we send the reservation notice, upon hearing from the concerned hotels we update you the status.
-We send you invoice/receipt of USD 200/250, if possible, with the hotel status also.
+With the deposit of Tour payment, the process of ground arrangements start, notably hotels, where we send the reservation notice, upon hearing from the concerned hotels we update you the status.
+We send you invoice/receipt of the payment, if possible, with the hotel status also.